Helpful information for Oklahomans from wheat fields to city streets.

 You probably know you need to replace your air filters, but how often do you clean your vents?
 It’s good practice to do a monthly or quarterly inspection of your air vents for any dust buildup.
 See any dust buildup?
 Use a duster or a vacuum attachment to remove the buildup.
 There are a lot of factors that go into how often you need to replace your filters and clean your vents; however, your air filter may have a replacement date to follow as a general guide.

-Keep your home running like a well-oiled machine by taking the time to do regular checkups and clean!
+Keep your home running like a well-oiled machine by taking the time implement our home maintenance tips!
 However, in the event that damage does occur, it’s important to know that you have options.
 Reach out to your local OKFB insurance agent for help and to talk through your coverage plan or to assist in the event of a claim.